-They may be referred to as ‘street children’, ‘homeless children’ or ‘homeless youth’.
-Also – at times – they may be described in more negative terms such as ‘beggars’, ‘juvenile delinquents’, ‘thieves’ and all-round ‘bad kids’.
+They may be referred to as ‘street children’, ‘street-connected children’, ‘homeless children’ or ‘homeless youth’.
+Also – at times – they may be described in more negative terms such as ‘beggars’, ‘juvenile delinquents’ and ‘thieves’.
 Labels that judge a child in this way disguise the fact that these vulnerable children are owed the care, protection, and above all, respect due to all children.

 In the words of our patron, The Rt Hon Sir John Major KG CH, “When children are not cared for we – governments and individuals – have all let them down.
 It is extraordinary that street children have been left so far behind for so long.
 Extraordinary – and indefensible.
 It is as if they are invisible to the conscience of the world.”